Governance in our academies and colleges

 You will also have the opportunity to develop your personal and professional skills, such as team working, communication, strategic planning and financial management.
 All of our governors receive a comprehensive induction, access to face-to-face and online training sessions, and other opportunities for individual learning.

-All of our governors need to attend their academy’s termly Local Governing Body meeting, and any meetings of the subcommittees they are members of.
+All of our governors need to attend their academy’s termly Academy Governing Council meeting, and any meetings of the subcommittees they are members of.
 You will need to make time to read the papers before the meeting takes place so that you can ask questions about them.

 You will be asked to take on a ‘link governor’ role, where you will develop an area of special interest about a topic by linking up with a lead member of staff at the academy and visiting to see what’s going on.
 You might be asked to be link governor for a subject area, or a policy area such as safeguarding.